Do I have to live in university housing?

 Yes, you may request a specific roommate directly on the Residence Hall & Meal Plan Contract.

 If you want to room with another incoming transfer student, both of you must request the other individual on your housing contract.
-If you want to room with a current Miami student, you must request that student on your housing contract and the current student must request you as a roommate by contacting the Office of Student Housing and Meal Plan Services.
+If you want to room with a current Miami student, you must request that student on your housing contract and the current student must request you as a roommate by contacting H.O.M.E.

-To learn more about Orientation or to register to attend, visit the Office of New Student Programs.
+To learn more about orientation or to register to attend, visit the Office of Orientation and Transition Programs.